 In Mandraka, as everywhere in the eastern highlands of the island, it is rather cool at night, but mostly pleasantly warm during the day with temperatures between 20 and 25°C. You have to expect rain all year round.

-The nearby Mandraka is a small town where there is supply for the many truckers passing by: Simple food, rustic rooms.
+The nearby Mandraka is a small town where there is a supply for the many truckers passing by: Simple food, and rustic rooms.
 Those who value a little more comfort will surely find what they are looking for in the capital Antananarivo, 65 km away.
 Andasibe, just as far away but further east, also has a good tourist infrastructure with hotels of all price ranges, restaurants and smaller shops, and it is much quieter than the capital.
 The accommodation and campground of Saha Maintsoanala itself are reserved for students.